l1Nus-M/Avengers-Query-Wars/README.md

 ## 👥 User Roles & Access

-A sample MySQL user `bookstore_user` is created with appropriate permissions to:
+A sample MySQL user `TheCozyChapter_user0` is created with appropriate permissions to:
 - SELECT, INSERT, UPDATE, DELETE from all tables
 - Assign and manage roles (if supported)